Fusion or Confusion? Multimodal Complexity Is Not All You Need: Related Work

 \section{Related Work}

-\paragraph{Multimodal Learning} Research in multimodal learning addresses the use of multiple modalities to perform prediction tasks.
-We focus on architectural contributions to multimodal representation learning rather than multimodality-specific applications.
-Architectures in multimodal deep learning can be divided into groups (\Cref{fig:late_fusion_groups}) spanning missing-data handling (see next paragraph), encoder developments \citep{Ghahremani_Wachinger_2023}, fusion mechanisms \citep{Nagrani_Yang_Arnab_Jansen_Schmid_Sun_2021,Kontras_Strypsteen_Chatzichristos_Liang_Blaschko_Vos_2025,Liu_Shen_Lakshminarasimhan_Liang_Zadeh_Morency_2018,Cao_Xia_Ding_Zhang_Hu_2024,Li_Zhou_Yu_Song_Yang_2024,Wu_Shao_Wang_Sun_2025}, head models \citep{Tsai_Bai_Liang_Kolter_Morency_Salakhutdinov_2019,Jiang_Huang_Yang_2025}, and gradient regulation methods \citep{Peng_Wei_Deng_Wang_Hu_2022,Wei_Luo_Luo_2025a,Wei_Luo_Luo_2025b,Wei_Hu_2024,Wu_Jastrzebski_Cho_Geras_2022,Wang_Tran_Feiszli_2020}.
+\paragraph{Multimodal Learning} Multimodal learning addresses the use of multiple modalities to perform prediction tasks.
+We focus on architectural contributions to multimodal learning rather than specific applications and we also exclude vision-language models since they pose a special case of multimodal learning.
+Architectures in multimodal deep learning can be divided into groups (\Cref{fig:late_fusion_groups}) spanning missing-data handling \citep{Wang_Li_Cui_2023,Nezakati_Reza_Patil_Solh_Asif_2024,Wang_Chen_Ma_Avery_Hull_Carneiro_2023}, encoder \citep{Ghahremani_Wachinger_2023,Jiang_Huang_Yang_2025} and fusion mechanisms \citep{Nagrani_Yang_Arnab_Jansen_Schmid_Sun_2021,Liu_Shen_Lakshminarasimhan_Liang_Zadeh_Morency_2018,Cao_Xia_Ding_Zhang_Hu_2024,Li_Zhou_Yu_Song_Yang_2024,Wu_Shao_Wang_Sun_2025}, head models \citep{Tsai_Bai_Liang_Kolter_Morency_Salakhutdinov_2019}, and gradient regulation methods \citep{Peng_Wei_Deng_Wang_Hu_2022,Wei_Luo_Luo_2025a,Wei_Luo_Luo_2025b,Wei_Hu_2024,Wu_Jastrzebski_Cho_Geras_2022,Wang_Tran_Feiszli_2020}.
 There is also work on meta-learning \citep{Ma_Ren_Zhao_Tulyakov_Wu_Peng_2021} and similar extensions such as pre-training or distillation \citep{Li_Selvaraju_Gotmare_Joty_Xiong_Hoi_2021} to multimodal learning, which are excluded in our work.
-Recent work conducted a large-scale study of scaling laws for native multimodal models and compared mainly early- and late-fusion designs \citep{Shukor_Fini_Costa_Cord_Susskind_El_Nouby_2025}.
-This line of work is complementary to ours: it focuses on scaling trends within a restricted set of architectural families, whereas we benchmark a broader set of contemporary multimodal methods across diverse datasets and emphasize statistically rigorous evaluation and model selection.
-Furthermore, our work is situated within the context of large-scale multimodal benchmarking, with MultiBench \citep{Liang_Lyu_Fan_Wu_Cheng_Wu_Chen_Wu_Lee_Zhu_etal._2021} representing the most closely related effort.
-However, we extend and differentiate our work from this foundation and the aforementioned work in several key ways.
-First, we focus exclusively on a curated set of large-scale, contemporary, real-world datasets to test the generalizability of more modern architectures.
-Second, we directly assess cross-domain performance rather than separating in-domain and out-of-domain analyses, to attribute performance gains to methodological contributions and to test whether these gains generalize across domains \citep{Lipton_Steinhardt_2019}.
-Third, to ensure a rigorous and fair comparison, we standardize crucial implementation details like weight initialization and release our implementation publicly.
-Finally, we introduce \acs{simbamm} that addresses the reliability aspect of multimodal learning that was previously underexplored in the literature.
-In contrast to a general benchmark such as MultiBench, our work is a cohesive comparative study that establishes a strong, up-to-date baseline for the field.
-In summary, we do not seek to advance multimodal architectures but to test whether recent methodological advances withstand rigorous evaluation.
+Recent work conducted a large-scale study of scaling laws for native multimodal models \citep{Shukor_Fini_Costa_Cord_Susskind_El_Nouby_2025}.
+This line of work both supports and contextualizes our approach: their results motivate our use of a \ac{lf} transformer, while our study targets a different gap by investigating contemporary multimodal methods across diverse datasets with statistically rigorous evaluation.
+Furthermore, our work is situated within the context of multimodal benchmarking, with MultiBench \citep{Liang_Lyu_Fan_Wu_Cheng_Wu_Chen_Wu_Lee_Zhu_etal._2021} as the most closely related effort.
+However, we extend and differentiate our work from this in several ways.
+First, we evaluate generalizability on a curated set of large-scale, contemporary real-world datasets.
+Second, we assess cross-domain performance directly (rather than splitting in- vs. out-of-domain) to attribute gains to methodological contributions and test their transferability \citep{Lipton_Steinhardt_2019}.
+Third, we standardize key implementation details such as weight initializations.
+This provides an immediate and actionable baseline and overview for the community, which is notably absent as the MultiBench leaderboard remains unreleased since its publication.
+Finally, we do not only benchmark methods but ask under which conditions supposed performance gains are scientifically justified.